Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: STATE PREPARATION

 \subsection{Cox process}

 As further evidence illustrating the flexibility and generalizability of our encoding method, the Cox process, a useful framework for modeling prices of financial instruments in financial mathematics \cite{lando1998cox}, can be efficiently prepared.
-It is one of the most significant distinctions between the Cox process and those processes discussed above that both the states and the evolution law vary randomly over time (as illustrated in FIG. \ref{cox_picture} \textbf{(a)} and \textbf{(b)}).
-As a direct consequence, the preparation procedure and the corresponding circuit should be dynamic and flexible to characterize this doubly stochastic property(shown in FIG. \ref{cox_picture} \textbf{(c)}).
+One of the most significant distinctions between the Cox process and those processes discussed above is that both the states and the evolutionary law vary randomly over time (as illustrated in Figure \ref{cox_picture} \textbf{(a)} and \textbf{(b)}).
+As a direct consequence, the preparation procedure and the corresponding circuit should be dynamic and flexible to characterize this doubly stochastic property (shown in Figure \ref{cox_picture} \textbf{(c)}).
 Precisely speaking, a Cox process is a generalization of the Poisson process where the intensity $\lambda(t)$ itself is also a stochastic variable of some distribution $\mathcal{F}$.
-The preparation procedure can be divided into two steps: Firstly, the stochastic control sequence of $\lambda_j$ is prepared by some $F$ operator for the underlying distribution $\mathcal{W}$.
-And secondly, the holding time sequence $\tau_j$ is prepared by parallel controlled-$V$ operators for the underlying exponential distribution.
+The preparation procedure can be divided into two steps: First, the stochastic control sequence of $\lambda_j$ is prepared by some $F$ operator for the underlying distribution $\mathcal{W}$.
+Then the holding time sequence $\tau_j$ is prepared by parallel controlled-$V$ operators for the underlying exponential distribution.
 The operators of different exponential distributions can be implemented by a sequence of controlled rotation gates of different rotation angles.
-The increments $Y_j$ are assumed to be I.I.D. and can be prepared through some $G$ operators(normal choice of distributions can be found in the appendix, see FIG. \ref{exponential_distribution_circuit} and FIG. \ref{eldc} for reference).
-In summary, we have the following result: \begin{thm} \textbf{(Cox Process' Preparation)}Suppose that $\{X(t):t\ge0\}$ is a Cox process with varying intensity variable $\lambda(t)$, and $\lambda(t)$ follows an underlying statistics distribution $\mathcal{F}$ that can be prepared on $q_\mathcal{F}$ qubits with circuit depth $d_\mathcal{F}$.
+The increments $Y_j$ are assumed to be I.I.D. and can be prepared through some $G$ operators (common choice of distributions can be found in the appendix, see Figure \ref{exponential_distribution_circuit} and Figure \ref{eldc} for reference).
+In summary, we have the following result: \begin{thm} \textbf{(Cox Process' Preparation)}Suppose that $\{X(t):t\ge0\}$ is a Cox process with a varying intensity variable $\lambda(t)$, and $\lambda(t)$ follows an underlying statistical distribution $\mathcal{F}$ that can be prepared on $q_\mathcal{F}$ qubits with circuit depth $d_\mathcal{F}$.
 The increments $Y_j$ follows an I.I.D. that can be prepared on $q_\mathcal{G}$ qubits with circuit depth $d_\mathcal{G}$.
-Also it is supposed that the minimum value of $\lambda(t)$ is $\lambda_{min}$ and the error bound is $\epsilon$, then it can be efficiently prepared on $O(n(q_\mathcal{F}+q_\mathcal{G}-\frac{\ln{\epsilon}}{\abs{\lambda}_{min}}))$ qubits with circuit depth $O(\max{\{q_\mathcal{G}, q_\mathcal{F}+2^{d_\mathcal{F}}\}} + nq_\mathcal{G})$ (holding time representation ) or $O(\max{\{q_\mathcal{G}, q_\mathcal{F}+2^{d_\mathcal{F}}\}} - \frac{n\ln{\epsilon}}{\lambda_{min}})$ (increment representation ). (see proof in Appendix \ref{pf:6}) \end{thm}
+Also it is supposed that the minimum value of $\lambda(t)$ is $\lambda_{min}$ and the error bound is $\epsilon$, then it can be efficiently prepared on $O(n(q_\mathcal{F}+q_\mathcal{G}-\frac{\ln{\epsilon}}{\abs{\lambda_{min}}}))$ qubits with circuit depth $O(\max{\{q_\mathcal{G}, q_\mathcal{F}+2^{d_\mathcal{F}}\}} + nq_\mathcal{G})$ (holding time representation ) or $O(\max{\{q_\mathcal{G}, q_\mathcal{F}+2^{d_\mathcal{F}}\}} - \frac{n\ln{\epsilon}}{\lambda_{min}})$ (increment representation ). (see proof in Appendix \ref{pf:6}) \end{thm}